biosustain/GRASP/docs/how_to_build_a_model.rst

 This package can also be used to make sure the excel input file is valid.

 Below is a description of every sheet and every column that must be filled in the excel input file.
-An example input file can also be found in the folder ``io/input``.
+Example input files can also be found in the folder ``io/input``.

+GRASP can be used together with a rejection sampler (following the ABC approach).
+In that case the excel input file will include more data.